neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 :::

 Males desperately seek females to mate with.
-They patrol the nesting aggregation in large numbers and form [‘mating balls’ in which multiple males grapple with each other and attempt to pair up with the female](https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/jinsectscience/18/4/10.1093_jisesa_iey083/2/iey083_suppl_supplementary_online_resource_4.mp4?Expires=1662209471&Signature=Xcqvmc4xBv4Sb6dRayNr5imKMWW3S4SblcADJfI~r04kU0sOjtsHy-TaBWHqoOAB3D7ESd9awMmnwbeNEprqywMoOUhhT~mRRMUKctFxEaoN8smR953C1a2qsmI~-u3MNdDB0jfjwXiRBIASJKyIKVD8DTDLyPYmHq6k4cFGkPz2JUwim-maUvWUrV5SszZXDa5E4hMvIqUCr-UirLTNbddge5STeot3Yf2VR4cwvW1FoNTmpEqTzMVYDmrdJxP9DWimVicj6dI1xfC-O~D2fYiqzXuyklY~0NF6MAGJVMt1b1rYyJcKbYseuqoRXVT90VTnA50rvEysdnWmpvS6qw__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA)[^entomology-today][^Russell2018].
-The mating sequence of males comprises several actions that are organized according to stereotyped transition probabilities[^Russell2018].
+They patrol nesting areas in large numbers and form [‘mating balls’ in which multiple males grapple with each other and attempt to pair up with the female](https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/jinsectscience/18/4/10.1093_jisesa_iey083/2/iey083_suppl_supplementary_online_resource_4.mp4?Expires=1662209471&Signature=Xcqvmc4xBv4Sb6dRayNr5imKMWW3S4SblcADJfI~r04kU0sOjtsHy-TaBWHqoOAB3D7ESd9awMmnwbeNEprqywMoOUhhT~mRRMUKctFxEaoN8smR953C1a2qsmI~-u3MNdDB0jfjwXiRBIASJKyIKVD8DTDLyPYmHq6k4cFGkPz2JUwim-maUvWUrV5SszZXDa5E4hMvIqUCr-UirLTNbddge5STeot3Yf2VR4cwvW1FoNTmpEqTzMVYDmrdJxP9DWimVicj6dI1xfC-O~D2fYiqzXuyklY~0NF6MAGJVMt1b1rYyJcKbYseuqoRXVT90VTnA50rvEysdnWmpvS6qw__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA)[^entomology-today][^Russell2018].
+The mating sequence of males comprises several FAPs that are organized according to stereotyped transition probabilities[^Russell2018].

 [^entomology-today]: [Busy Bees: An Up-Close Look at One Bee Species’ Scramble to Mate](https://entomologytoday.org/2018/09/13/busy-bees-up-close-look-one-bee-species-scramble-mate-diadasia-rinconis/)
 [^Russell2018]: [Avery L Russell, Stephen L Buchmann, William de O Sabino, Daniel R Papaj, (2018) Brawls Bring Buzz: Male Size Influences Competition and Courtship in Diadasia rinconis (Hymenoptera: Apidae), Journal of Insect Science, 18(4)](https://doi.org/10.1093/jisesa/iey083)

-Males also *mate* with aggregates of larval blister beetles.
+*But*, males also *mate* with aggregates of larval blister beetles.
 During attempted copulation, the larvae hitch a ride on the male.
-When the male bee mates with a female bee, the larvae can transfer to the female and hitch a ride back to the female's nest.
+When the male bee later mates with a female bee, the larvae can then transfer to the female and hitch a ride back to the female's nest.
 The larvae are parasitic and feed off of the provisions in the nest that were intended for the bee larvae.

 :::{figure-md}
 :class: figure